Looking for the optimal SG Optimizer settings?

 1. SuperCacher Settings

-Static Cache – static cache is enabled by default for all of SiteGround’s shared hosting plans, but if you want to make sure, you can check this in the cPanel.
-This caches your static content.
+Static Cache – static cache is enabled by default for all plans.
+This caches static content.

 2. Environment Optimization

-GZIP Compression – enables gzip (if enabled here, disable in other cache plugins + your CDN).
+GZIP Compression – enables gzip (if enabled here, disable it in Cloudflare + CDNs).

 3. Frontend Optimization

-Minify the HTML Output – should fix minify HTML items in GTmetrix (if enabled here, disable in other cache plugins + Cloudflare).
+Minify the HTML Output – fixes minify HTML in GTmetrix + PageSpeed Insights.

-Remove Query Strings From Static Resources – item in GTmetrix and is usually caused by plugins, so be sure to check your GTmetrix report to see which plugins are causing these errors.
-Enabling this may help, but using the right (lightweight) plugins is the way to solve this.
+Remove Query Strings From Static Resources – item in GTmetrix but is usually caused by plugins, so be sure to check your GTmetrix report to see which plugins are causing these errors.
+Enabling this may help, but using the right (lightweight) plugins is the best way to solve this.